Introduction¶

 +--------------------------------------+-------------------+--------+------+-----------+-------+-----------+

-At least, to know the networks usable by the virtual machine, use :
+At last, to know the networks usable by the virtual machine, use :

 $ openstack network list